darkreactions/ESCALATE/data_model/TECHNICAL.md

 <!-- ******************* Views ****************** -->
 <a name="views"></a>
 ## Views
-Below are a list of the views with highlevel description, followed by column names returned by view.
+Below are a list of the views with high-level description, followed by column names returned by view.
 Views are named using the following structure:

-**Core Views**
+### Available Views

 ```
 sys_audit_tableslist